Black Friday is stupid. Cyber Monday and Boxing Day are dumb too.

 STOP, BUDGET, THINK, then maybe shop.
 The world won’t end if you don’t buy “that thing” now.
 Promise.

 Bottom Line: Holiday sales events are orchestrated by super smart marketing mavericks.
-Learn to decode the distress in the advertising and know what you must buy, stick to your budget, and check competitor prices.
+Learn to decode the distress, FOMO, in the advertising and know what you must buy, stick to your budget, and check competitor prices.
 You’re not missing out on the hyper sale because the hyper sale never ends.
 Your money has an end though.

 Stuff is not “importante.”